Homepage / Cobalt

 One of the signs of cobalt deficiency in the body is vitamin B12 deficiencies, as well as disorders related to the blood clotting process.
 Insufficient supplies of this element manifest themselves both physically and mentally.
 They manifest themselves in general weakness, apathy, underweight, pale skin, irritability, as well as problems with vision and balance.

-Cobalt is an element that people on a plant-based diet are particularly prone to deficiencies.
+Cobalt is an element, whose deficiencies are particularly prone to people on a plant-based diet.
 In this case, its careful supplementation is recommended to make up for any possible deficiencies.

-Cobalt is an element that is a key ingredient in Dr. Podbielski's TP2 formula.
+Cobalt is an element, which is the key ingredient in Dr. Podbielski's TP2 formula.
 It naturally supports the body's immunity and contributes to a more effective fight against cancer.
-It reveals its full potential in cooperation with other beneficial micronutrients such as zinc, magnesium, copper and the element iron, which are commonly referred to as the "minerals of life."
+It reveals its full potential in cooperation with other beneficial micronutrients, such as zinc, magnesium, copper and element of iron, which are commonly referred to as "minerals of life."

-For this reason, we also encourage you to read our other articles and see how the action of zinc and the action of magnesium can positively affect your health.
-We have also prepared materials describing the use of copper and iron, which present the full beneficial properties of the elements in question.
+For this reason, we also encourage you to read our other articles and see how to effect of zinc and effects of magnesium can positively affect health.
+We have also prepared materials describing use of copper and iron, which present the full beneficial properties of the elements in question.
 All the information we present is supported by current medical knowledge and can be fully relied upon.

 If you have any questions about the information posted on the site, we encourage you to contact our Foundation directly.